December 6, 2025 | 8:00 am - 4:00 pm

 Trainer's EDGE is an all-day course and is BSA's trainer development course designed to help Scouters put into practice the EDGE training model and gain self-confidence through hands-on training experiences.
 Trainer's EDGE brings to life the EDGE model taught in Troop Leadership Training, Scoutmaster and Assistant Scoutmaster Specific Training, National Youth Leadership Training, and Wood Badge.

-What to Bring: copy of BSA Annual Health and Medical Record (Part A & B for all Scouting events); field or activity uniform is recommended; note-taking materials; a five-minute Scouting presentation with any equipment or props; water bottle.
-Optional: snacks and drinks
+What to Bring: copy of BSA Annual Health and Medical Record (Part A & B for all Scouting events); field or activity uniform is recommended; note-taking materials; a five-minute Scouting presentation with any equipment or props; lunch if not purchased when registering, drinks.
+Optional: snacks and money for the vending machine

 Participants must prepare a presentation (about a five-minute duration) before the course and bring the material, equipment, and/or props they need to deliver the presentation.
 Participants will be given an opportunity to practice this presentation in a small group setting and receive feedback.
 The topic of the presentation is at the discretion of the presenter, Scouting topics/skills are always good.
 Additionally, participants will prepare a second presentation during the course, practice it with their small group and receive feedback.